Silhouette of a person in a serene landscape representing mental health and wellness.

 For some patients, a combination of two antidepressants may work better.
 Your doctor will assess if this approach is more suitable for your condition.

-Augmentation Therapy
+Augmentation Therapy for Refractory Depression

 • Antipsychotic drugs